DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 In your client module when you inherit from :py:class:`DIRAC.Core.Base.Client` you can define `httpsClient` with another client, it can be usefull when you can't serialize some data in JSON.
 Here the step to create and use a JSON patch:

-- Create a class which inherit from :py:class:`~DIRAC.TornadoServices.Client.TornadoClient`
+- Create a class which inherit from :py:class:`~DIRAC.Core.Tornado.Client.TornadoClient`
 - For every method who need a JSON patch create a method with the same name as the service
 - Use self.executeRPC to send / receive datas